 The library offers interlibrary loan to all patrons residing in the legal service area of the library.
 The library encourages patrons to initiate their own interlibrary loan request by visiting mel.org/melcat.
 Staff can assist patrons with learning how to use the interlibrary loan system.

 Reciprocal Borrowing Agreements

 Residents from several nearby communities have the ability to borrow materials from the Otsego District Library.
 Otsego has reciprocal borrowing contracts with the Allegan Public Library, Kalamazoo Public Library, Martin Public Library, Parchment Community Library, Plainwell’s Ransom District Library, and the Van Buren District Library.
 Residents from those areas must receive a card from their home library.
 The application process is the same as for those residents in the legal service area.
 Library staff will contact the applicant’s home library to inquire whether the applicant is in good standing or not before issuing them the Otsego District Public Library Card.

-Non-residential patrons (patrons outside of our borrowing area) may purchase a library card at the price of $80/year.
+Non-residential patrons (patrons outside of our borrowing area) may purchase a library card at the price of $100/year.
 This yearly fee allows the patron access to the library as well as the library’s digital services and interlibrary loan delivery.

 Renewal of Materials

 As a special service to library patrons, a reserve (hold) may be placed on eligible library materials by telephone, email, Internet or in person.
-There is no limit to the number of items that a patron may have on reserve.
+There is a limit of 25 items that a patron may have on reserve.
 The patron will be notified when the reserve becomes available and must be picked up within six days.
 A reserved item may only be checked out on the card for which the original reserve was made.